Redaktion

 Stand/Resultate

-During the first year, we have performed the screening of different fungi with potential metabolism that can be used for our biobatteries concept.
-The enzymatic pathways of the fungal metabolism have been fully characterized and the optimized conditions for the growth of the selected fungi have been identified.
-Additionally, printing conditions and viability of the selected fungi by using cellulose-based inks have been fully optimized.
-Studies on the interactions of fungus-microalgae species are currently under evaluation.
+During the first year, we screened different fungi with potential metabolism that could be used for our biobatteries concept.
+The enzymatic pathways of the fungal metabolism were fully characterized and the optimized conditions for the growth of the selected fungi were identified.
+Additionally, printing conditions and viability of the selected fungi by using cellulose-based inks were fully optimized.

-During the second year, our studies of the interactions and co-culture of white rot fungi and freshwater microalgae have been finalized showing their symbiotic growth in cellulose gels and compatibility with 3D printing for integration in biobatteries.
-Additionally, printing of a custom developed current collector has been realized as well as printing, growth and electrochemical characterization of fungi in conductive carbon-based inks to be used as electrodes in the biobatteries.
-The design of final printed biobattery demonstrators has also been initiated.
+During the second year we studied the interactions between co-cultures of white rot fungi and freshwater microalgae.
+We could show their symbiotic growth in cellulose gels and compatibility with 3D printing for integration in biobatteries.
+Additionally, we could show that a custom developed current collector can be 3D-printed for use in our battery system.
+Furthermore, we could monitor the growth of fungi and electrochemically characterize them in conductive carbon-based inks.
+These fungal inks were used as electrodes in the biobatteries.
+The design of final printed biobattery demonstrators were also initiated.

 Publikationen